 With confusing laws and serious potential penalties, a drug trafficking charge can feel devastating, but there are ways to navigate the legal system to achieve the best possible outcome.
-An experienced attorney from our firm will help demystify the process and stand by you as we work for a positive resolution.
+An experienced attorney from our firm can help demystify the process and stand by you as we work for a positive resolution.

 Those facing drug trafficking charges need a Ft.
 Lauderdale drug trafficking lawyer who knows the applicable state and federal laws, who will work to understand your unique circumstances, and who will stand by your side and fight for you in court.
 To learn more about what to expect from your case, or how an experienced drug lawyer can help, call and schedule a consultation today.
+En Español.

 Florida statutes define “trafficking” in a controlled substance as knowingly: